How to Add Music to Video in Windows 10/Online for FreeBy Cecilia Hwung | Last Update:

 Summary: As Windows Movie Maker is gone, how to add music to a video in Windows 10?
 Besides visiting the web archive page to install discontinued WMM program, you can use Windows 10 video editor app – hidden within the Photos app or searchable from the Start menu.
 For power users, you might also want to add multiple audio tracks to a video clip, and edit mp3 files to better fit in with the video.

 Think of traveling videos, vlogs, and all the recorded lovely moments you shared with friends and families.
 How about merging passionate musical waves in MP3, WAV, WMA, etc with your cliff-diving footage?
 Adding music is not a professional's concern.
-With a right tool at hand, you can easily add background music to a video.
+With one of these best audio editing software at hand, you can easily add background music to a video.

 A series of tutorials residing at the parts below present specific steps on how to add audio to video easily in VLC, iMovie, Shotcut, Premiere Pro, etc for anyone who needs to: